All Episodes

 Okay.

-You see, this is all karmically chosen.
+You see, this is all karmic we've chosen.

-All this became...
-There's a lot of spiritual growth that was going on in your family, you and your husband especially, as a result of visitations, in your husband's case, in your case, into a regular, spontaneous, out-of-body experience.
+All this became, there's a lot of spiritual growth that was going on in your family, you and your husband, especially, as a result of visitations in your husband's case, in your case, into a regular spontaneous out-of-body experience.

 Very remarkable.